 If the beam is interrupted or won’t align, the door may not work at all.
 Use a tissue to clean both electric eyes.
 The most often cause of this problem is a spider making a home in the eye, so if you’re afraid of spiders, you might want to use something else to get him out of there.

 Align the eye.
 If you’ve cleaned the eyes but the door still won’t budge, the eyes may be misaligned.
 The two eyes should be pointing directly at each other.
-They are typically mounted on thin piece of metal that can be accidentally bent.
+They are typically mounted on a thin piece of metal that can be accidentally bent.
 If it is misaligned, you should be able to see this.

 You can’t see the beam, but if you take the small box with your fingers, you can bend it.
 Bend it a little at a time, while clicking the remote until the door opens.

-NB: Undertaking repairs or maintenance to appliances or power equipments can be hazardous.
+Undertaking repairs or maintenance to appliances or power equipment can be hazardous.
 Should you choose to undertake repairs or maintenance, you are assuming the risk of injury to you as a person and to our property.
 In an effort to reduce the risk, use proper tools and safety equipment noted in the applicable guide and follow all the instructions.